poilpy/cmps115/README.md

 # cmps115
-Image Segmentation website.
+This is a website that helps teach image segmenation with fully convolutional networks.
+Included in the website is a way to upload your own images and get back segmentations.

-Our program is written in python and html.
 In order to run our program on your machine, you will need to install following packages:

   flask